-- 1. To reflect the projected growth in light products demand including gasoline, the country's expressed desire to limit imports of gasoline and the projected large displacement of residual fuel by natural gas, EnSys did add in a minimum of approximately 100,000 bpd each of catalytic cracking (FCC) and coking capacity additions as occurring by 2030. - In addition, the option was open in Mexico as in other regions to add new capacity based on Model selection of what would be needed and economic by 2030.
+- 1. To reflect the projected growth in the demand for light products including gasoline (and the country's expressed desire to limit imports of gasoline and the projected large displacement of residual fuel by natural gas), EnSys did add, for 2030, a minimum of approximately 100,000 bpd each of catalytic cracking (FCC) and coking capacity additions. - 2.
+In addition, the option was open for Mexico, as for other regions, to add new capacity based on the model's selection of what would be needed and most economical in 2030.
 As discussed later, certain additions were projected as occurring by 2030.